ahoneybun/nix-configs/README.md

 - `plasma.nix` : This file is for the desktop, login manager and other KDE applications
 - `gnome.nix` : This file is for the desktop and login manager
 - `pantheon.nix` : This file is for the desktop and login manager (this removes AppCenter)
+- `sway.nix` : This file is for the Sway WM

 ## System Nix files: (nix-configs/systems/)

 These files are for the systems themselves such as my Pinebook Pro, Raspberry Pi 4B or HP Omen.

+### x86_64 Nix files: (nix-configs/systems/x86_64/)

+- `shepard.nix` : This file is for my custom desktop at home.
+- `garrus.nix` : This file is for my System76 Galago Pro (galp3-b).
+- `sovereign.nix` : This file is for a Linode instance but it could be for other VPS services as well.
+- `harbinger.nix` : This file is for a Linode instance but it could be for other VPS services as well.

+### aarch64 Nix files: (nix-configs/systems/aarch64/)

+- `jaal.nix` : This file is for my Pinebook Pro.
+- `peebee.nix` : This file is for my PinePhone.
+- `vetra.nix` : This file is for my Pi 4B.

 ### Use the nixos-hardware channel for Pinebook Pro and Raspberry Pi 4: